ncatlab/nlab-content/pages/9/5/7/1/1759/content.md

   * created [[Postnikov system in triangulated category]]

   * I STRONGLY disagree with creation of spurios PLURAL items when they are of NO use.
 Namely like Eric just created new version of [[bialgebra cocycle]] to say that it redirects [[bialgebra cocycles]], while it is simpler and better from memory point of view to write [[bialgebra cocycle]]s.
 Why having whole page archived and one more page to browse in history just to distiguish if s is before or after the brackets ??
-Dear Eric we have thousands of items to enter and there will be thousands of new pages in future and why to increase entropy and spend yuor valuable time on this -- please take some book and help us entering something NEW and not messing with plurals and creating new versions for nothing.
+Dear Eric we have thousands of items to enter and there will be thousands of new pages in future and why to increase entropy and spend your valuable time on this -- please take some book and help us entering something NEW and not messing with plurals and creating new versions for nothing.
 I have hard time browsing history when something is messed up and if I am going to spend it on such a nonsense than I will leave the idea to enter new items myself.

     * [[Eric]]: Hi Zoran.
 By adding a redirect for plurals, we are not creating spurious pages (but we are creating spurious revisions, but I don't see that as a meaningful issue).
 In fact, my hope is that everyone will stop writing things like <nowiki>[[page]]s</nowiki> in favor of <nowiki>[[pages]]</nowiki> at which point I could stop correcting the links.
 Please see [[redirect]] for more information.
 Redirects are a very nice new feature of the nLab (partially motivated by your suggestions wrt symbolic links) and I hope they become a natural part of any contributors arsenal.
 PS: It is ironic that you complain about creating additional revisions when you just created a THIRD revision by changing my redirect BACK (???).
 PPS: A good place to discuss this and any other administrative issues is on the [n-forum](http://www.math.ntnu.no/~stacey/Mathforge/nForum/).
 That is a good place for such discussions and once a decision has been made about any issue, the conclusion will be placed on the brand new [nLab meta](http://ncatlab.org/nlabmeta/show/HomePage) site.
 We're working on decision making processes now and any feedback is more than welcome.